Varol Cagdas Tok

 <lolz>&lol9;</lolz>

 Each entity reference expands to ten copies of the entity it references.
 With nine levels of nesting, the final expansion produces 10^9 copies of the string "lol", approximately 3 gigabytes of memory from a few hundred bytes of input.
-A parser that fully expands entity references without a depth or expansion size limit allocates this memory and typically crashes or exhausts available memory.
+A parser that fully expands entity references without a depth or expansion size limit typically crashes or exhausts available memory.

 Modern XML parsers implement configurable limits on entity expansion depth and total expansion size.
-Applications that use XML parsing without configuring these limits remain vulnerable.
+Applications using XML parsing without configuring these limits remain vulnerable.

 JSON does not have entity expansion, but deeply nested structures create recursion depth that can overflow the parser's call stack in recursive-descent implementations.
-A JSON document with nesting depth of several thousand may trigger a stack overflow.
-Python's json module has a maximum nesting depth configurable via json.decoder.MAXDEPTH (though this was added after the vulnerability was known).
-The default is 128 levels in CPython, not something you would normally hit with legitimate data, but trivially triggered by an attacker.
+Python's json module has a maximum nesting depth configurable via json.decoder.MAXDEPTH (added after the vulnerability was known).
+The default is 128 levels in CPython, not something normally encountered with legitimate data, but trivially triggered by an attacker.

 Zip Bombs